History of the Jews in Madeira: Contemporary Presence

 By the early 21st century, the Jewish population in Madeira had dwindled.
 The 2011 census recorded only 46 individuals identifying as Jewish.
-Notable cultural remnants include the Jewish cemetery and a suspected former synagogue at 33 Rua do Carmo.
+Notable cultural remnants include the Jewish cemetery and a former synagogue at 33 Rua do Carmo.

 In 2008, a monument was made in Gibraltar and shipped to Madeira, where it has been erected next to a small chapel at Santa Caterina park, Funchal.
 The monument is a gift and symbol of everlasting thanks given by the people of Gibraltar to the island of Madeira and its inhabitants.

 The city of Funchal and Gibraltar were twinned on 13 May 2009 by their then mayors, the mayor of Funchal Miguel Albuquerque and the mayor of Gibraltar, who had been an evacuee from Gibraltar to Madeira Solomon Levy, respectively.
 The mayor of Gibraltar then had a meeting with the then president of Madeira Alberto João Jardim.

 In 2013, a Passover Seder was held in Madeira sponsored by Shavei Israel and was attended by Bnei Anousim/Crypto-Jews.